 \subsection{Higher dimensions and degrees}

-The next step is to pass to higher dimensions and degrees.
+The next step is to move to higher dimensions and higher degrees.
 Let $k\geq2$ and $d\geq2$.
-We denote by $[y_0:\cdots:y_k]$ the homogeneous coordinates on $\Pb^k$ and we will mainly work on the affine chart $y_0=1$.
-Since the important coordinates for the dynamics are the two first ones, we take the convention of notation that
+We denote by $[y_0:\cdots:y_k]$ the homogeneous coordinates on $\Pb^k$ and we will mainly work in the affine chart $y_0=1$.
+Since the two first coordinates are the most important for the dynamics, we take the convention of notation that

 Recall that $N_d^k:=(k+1)\binom{k+d}{d}$ is the dimension of the set of $k+1$ homogeneous polynomials of degree $d$.
 We choose coordinates in $\Cb^{N_d^k}$ such that, if $\sigma=(\sigma_3,\ldots,\sigma_k)$ and $\tau=(\tau_3,\ldots,\tau_k)$ are in $\Cb^{k-2}$ then the parameter $\lambda=(a,\alpha,\beta,\epsilon,\sigma,\tau,0)\in\Cb^{N_d^k}$ corresponds to the map